palantir/atlasdb/docs/source/miscellaneous/doc/adr/0016-use-tickets-encoding-for-transactions.md

 ![Graph reflecting p95 response times for each workflow and algorithm](0016-cellloader2-graph2.png)

-The magnitude by which full batching does not perform as well as CellLoader 2 is also much less, possibly because the worker pool has a finite size and even with the full batching algorithm in this case, each reader contributes one requesting thread, and although CellLoader2 also spins up many more requesting threads on the Cassandra side, the Cassandra cluster was unable to actually have these therads all do work concurrently.
+The magnitude by which full batching does not perform as well as CellLoader 2 is also much lower.
+This is possibly because the worker pool has a finite size and even with the full batching algorithm in this case, each reader contributes one requesting thread.
+Although CellLoader2 spins up many more requesting threads on the Cassandra side, the Cassandra cluster was unable to actually have these threads all do work concurrently.

 ### Live Migrations and the Coordination Service